Leased employees - taxation in Finland

 (1) Refund paid by Finnish service recipient that withheld tax

 This alternative requires that the foreign employer company delivers the service recipient a written explanation, showing that no withholding of tax at source was necessary.
 In practice, a valid written explanation is a retroactive tax-at-source card issued by a Finnish tax office.
 Then the Finnish company refunds the tax to the foreign company, and subtracts the refunded amount from the upcoming payments of withheld tax at source to the Finnish Tax Administration.
 But if no upcoming payments of withheld tax at source are scheduled for the current year, this procedure will no longer be possible, and procedure (2) must be used.

 (2) Refund application submitted to Finnish tax office by foreign company

-The procedure is to fill out form 6203e, Application for refund of Finnish withholding tax and send it to the tax office.
+The procedure is to fill out form 6165e Application for refund of Finnish withholding tax and send it to the tax office.

-Form 6203 must be complete with the following enclosures: Proof of payment issued by the service recipient, including proof of taxes withheld, and a statement by the service recipient that confirms that no withheld amounts have been refunded to the applicant.
+Form 6165e must be complete with the following enclosures: Proof of payment issued by the service recipient, including proof of taxes withheld, copy of contracts and foreign trade register extract or similar and its translation into Finnish, Swedish or English.
 If the foreign company has been given a tax-at-source card, the application must have an explanation as to when and by which Finnish tax office the tax-at-source card has been issued.